 Using satellite monitoring for remote fields management in one platform!

-In early 2021, many companies visited our EOS Crop Monitoring webpage to understand how the platform could help them track logging.
-This made us realize that there is a need for a similar product in forestry, which led to launching EOS Forest Monitoring, online satellite-based software for convenient and sustainable forest land management.
+In early 2021, many companies visited our EOSDA Crop Monitoring webpage to understand how the platform could help them track logging.
+This made us realize that there is a need for a similar product in forestry, which led to launching EOSDA Forest Monitoring, online satellite-based software for convenient and sustainable forest land management.

 Other trends concern the regional markets we are working with, namely the African and LATAM regions.
 The agricultural sectors in Africa and, for example, in Brazil or Argentina, have a lot of differences.
 African agriculture is represented mostly by smallholding farmers, whereas in Latin America, medium- and large-scale farms prevail.
 Compared to Africa, the LATAM region has broader Internet coverage and higher technology adoption rate.
 Additionally, environmental problems are more common in Africa — climate change has resulted in soil degradation in many parts across the continent.
 And last but not least, the economic situations of African and Latin America are completely different, which impacts how agriculture is perceived.

 In Africa, around 60% of the population is engaged in agriculture, mostly males.
 However, introducing satellite-monitoring remote technology also gives women more opportunities to become heavily involved in the agro sector as only the Internet connection is needed to access fields’ analytics in a few clicks.
 Such involvement could be achieved by educating the population about new technologies and giving them the necessary tools to implement tech-related initiatives that will result in both men and women becoming part of an active society engaged in agriculture.